Cook Islands Electrical Outlets & Power Plugs© CookIslandsPocketGuide.com

 What is the Cook Islands Plug Type?

-In the Cook Islands, the power plugs and sockets are Type 1.
-It has three flat pins: two angled ones and one straight one.
-Note that some appliances don’t have that straight bottom pin but they are still compatible with the Cook Islands electrical outlets.
+In the Cook Islands, the power plugs and sockets are Type I. It has three flat pins: two angled ones and one straight one.
+Note that some appliances don’t have that straight bottom pin, but they are still compatible with the Cook Islands electrical outlets.

-If you have visited any of the following countries, chances are that you already have a travel adapter that will work in the Cook Islands.
+If you have visited any of the following countries, you likely already have a travel adapter that will work in the Cook Islands.

 American Samoa, Argentina, Australia, China, Fiji, Kiribati, Nauru, New Zealand, Niue, Papua New Guinea, Saint Vincent and the Grenadines, Samoa, Solomon Islands, Tajikistan, Timor-Leste, Tonga, Tuvalu, Uruguay, Uzbekistan and Vanuatu.